-Is Belize a rich country?
+Is Belize a wealthy country?

 Tourism is the number one foreign exchange earner in this small economy, followed by exports of sugar, bananas, citrus, marine products, and crude oil.